MicrosoftDocs/sql-docs/azure-sql/managed-instance/doc-changes-updates-release-notes-whats-new.md

 > * [Azure SQL Database](../database/doc-changes-updates-release-notes-whats-new.md)
 > * [Azure SQL Managed Instance](../managed-instance/doc-changes-updates-release-notes-whats-new.md)

 This article summarizes the documentation changes associated with new features and improvements in the recent releases of [Azure SQL Managed Instance](https://azure.microsoft.com/updates/?product=sql-database&query=sql%20managed%20instance).
-To learn more about Azure SQL Managed Instance, see the [overview](sql-managed-instance-paas-overview.md).
+To learn more about Azure SQL Managed Instance, see [What is Azure SQL Managed Instance?](sql-managed-instance-paas-overview.md)

 ## Preview